BioJulia/Bio.jl/src/tools/blast/README.md

 - [ ] bundle blast package from within Bio.jl (is this possible?)
 - [ ] pull queries/subjects from NCBI
     - [ ] incorporate into Bio.jl formats
-- [ ] run Blast through NCBI servers instead of locally
+- [ ] run BLAST through NCBI servers instead of locally
 - [ ] ...